Skarlso/blogsource/content/blog/2019-03-19-deploy-hugo-blog-github-actions.md

 Now this is a lot more involved.
 I'm leaving as many echos in here as possible for esae of debugging.

 The interesting part in here is the `repo=$1`.
 This is why we need CMD specified.
 But this is what makes this Action a bit more flexible too.
 It can push anywhere it has access to.

+This action can be found here: [Hugo Blog Builder Action](https://github.com/Skarlso/blog-publisher).

 ## The Workflow file